 Boat Safaris & Cruise Expeditions

 There are daily boat departures out of Longyearbyen.
-Small open boats run guests to wildlife destinations in the Isfjord area.
+Large and comfortable or small open boats run guests to wildlife destinations in the Isfjord area.
 These trips can be combined with a stay at one of the quirky lodges or luxurious hotels.
 Your skipper jumps off the boat with you and become your guide and polar bear watch onshore.

 Svalbard is becoming a popular cruise expedition destination.
 Every year more ships turn to this archipelago halfway between Norway and the North Pole.
 You step aboard, unpack and for the next days you don’t have to pack any more, but simply enjoy Svalbard.